wknd

 Each Sunday morning for over a decade, One River’s CIO, Eric Peters, has published “Wknd Notes.”
 It is an unorthodox take on markets, politics, and policy that’s widely read across our industry and within global policy/political circles.
 Eric has written for as long as he has traded and the discipline is part of his investment process.
 Drawing on wide-ranging, multi-disciplinary research, historical study, and discussions with interesting characters throughout the world, Eric collects those things he finds most thought-provoking each week and distills them into a concise letter.
 At times the ideas and views are consistent with his own, but just as often, they challenge his positions and it is this openness to opposing views that helps him maintain a flexible mind in the search for emerging opportunities and risks.
 His writing is a reflection of how he thinks, and as such it is as focused on identifying the right questions to ask as it is on seeking answers.
 The publication of this work is Eric’s way of exchanging ideas/information and developing dialogue with a network grown over his thirty-one-year career.

-Anecdote (Summer 2012): “I emptied my mind,” she explained, looking through me, returning to that mental place in the moment before her race began.
+Anecdote July 2012: “I emptied my mind,” she explained, looking through me, returning to that mental place in the moment before her race began.
 I bit my lip to keep from smiling, even laughing.
-You see, she’s just 8yrs old, tiny for her age – seriously – like the 1th percentile.
+You see, she’s just 8yrs old, and tiny for her age, seriously, like the 1th percentile.
 Yet Olivia’s coach has her swim against 11-year-olds.
 I don’t protest.
 Not my style.
-Plus, I’m pretty certain her coach quickly realized she has an inexplicably strong sense of self, loves to play up, and is uninterested in competing against peers; she just isn’t wired like most.
+Plus, I’m pretty certain her coach quickly realized Olivia has an inexplicably strong sense of self, loves to play up, is uninterested in competing against peers, and just isn’t wired like most.
 Anyhow, Olivia took her lane one minute before the race began.
 Couple hundred spectators surrounded the pool.
-“Oh just look how teeny that girl is,” giggled the crowd.
-She cooly reached down, scooped handfuls of chilly pool water onto her skinny arms, toothpick legs, splashed her face.
+“Oh, just look how teeny that girl is,” giggled the crowd.
+She coolly reached down, scooped handfuls of cold pool water across her skinny arms, toothpick legs, splashed her face.
 And focused intensely on her lane, as the older opponents observed Olivia’s unconventional ritual, amused, distracted.
 “Take your mark,” ordered the starter.
 “Pop,” and they leapt.
-For a 50-meter freestyle.
+For a 50m freestyle.
 Olivia hit the water last, like pretty much every race I’ve ever seen.
 And starting from last place she mounted her trademark challenge for 2nd to last, stalking the sick, the wounded.
 She finished a distant 6th.
 And having lost the race, but won many hearts, my little girl marched up to the Officials.
 Alone.
+Proud.
 Standing tall.
-Proud.
 On a natural high.
 “Excuse me, may I have my time?” she asked.
 You see, Olivia wants to win so badly it hurts.
 But she can’t yet.
 And knows it.
 So instead, she’s focused on her time, embracing it, improving it.
 Biding it.
+Waiting for it.
 You know, odds are she’ll never be much of a swimmer, but someday, she’ll make a great trader.

 Good luck out there,